Sernior/fairness/README.md

 ```

 ### Installation
-Using cmake you can include this library as follows:
+Using cmake you can include Boost.Fairness as follows:

 ```cmake
 include(FetchContent)